What other travelers are saying about Former Tsuruga Port Station Lamp Hut

 Tsuruga City Board of Education

-The well-maintained building gave a sense of what it was like back then, and there were also information boards related to the use of lamps, which helped me to gain a deeper understanding.
+The well-maintained building evokes a sense of the past, and the information boards, including the use of lamps, helped me gain a deeper understanding.

 The Former Tsuruga Port Station Lamp Hut is a historic railway structure located in Tsuruga City, Fukui Prefecture, Japan.
 This preserved lamp storage building was part of the original Tsuruga Port Station complex and served as storage for railway signal lamps during the Meiji and Taisho periods.